 Double dates, happy hours, and hitting the town always seem to top everyone’s list when it comes to the weekend.
 Well, I’m here to tell you that a good old-fashioned Game Night is where the action is at.
 Especially in cold states like Minnesota.

-Just invite your friends over to make THEM go out in the cold (JK Erik and Gwen!)
+Just invite your friends over to make THEM go out in the cold!
 But don’t worry.
 They’ll appreciate not having to hop from bar to bar, or bar to restaurant, or restaurant to bar, in 10 below wind chills.

 Substitutions Apply to MANY Things!